MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

       :alt: information

-This description in term of sets and probability disctribution makes abstraction of the particular image guess and of the reconstructed image.
-It can be considered as a mathematical description of the reconstruction of all possible MRI images in parallel, that would be obtained by chosing all initial guess in :math:`\Omega^{(0)}` in parallel, with a given "density of choice" :math:`\mu`.
+This description in term of sets and probability disctributions makes abstraction of the particular image guess and of the reconstructed image.
+It can be considered as a mathematical description of the reconstruction of all possible MRI images in parallel, that would be obtained by chosing all initial guess in :math:`\Omega^{(0)}` in parallel, with a given "density of choice" :math:`\mu^{(0)}`.